 In order to see the videos and collages, the pubic audience must assume certain positions reminiscent of sexual acts in the participatory installation, which consists of 5 videos, 3 objects, and 2 digital print collages.

 All videos are shown in a loop.
-3 of the 5 videos are preferably projected on a free surface.
-In an outdoor installation, the videos can also be shown on the screen.
+3 of the 5 videos can be projected on a free surface or shown on 3 different screens.

-The other 2 videos will be shown in the walk-in objects.
+The other 2 videos are shown from the 2 objects.

 I took the form of this object from a small building* located in one of Istanbul's popular queer cruising areas.
 At night, despite the light of the street lamps, it is possible to find a hidden and unseen place in the shadow of this building.

-In my installation, the audience can enter the building and at the same time also be observed from the outside through the non-functioning "keyhole".
+In my installation, the audiences can enter the shed-like object and observe/"peep" the exhibition space through the mirror glass.
+At the same time, they can be also observed from the outside through the non-functioning "keyhole".
 In this way, visitors are invited to a cycle of observation.

 *The building can be seen on Video I (Gezi).